sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 title:
 permalink: blog/quotes/
 ---
-Most of these quotes have been stolen from different online resources.
+Most of these quotes have been stolen from different books/online resources/ other places.
 Some of them are from conversations I had or overheard.

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+- From Chapter 7: Freedom, from the book "Psychology of Money": "The job was intellectually stimulating, paid well, and made me feel important.
+But every waking second of my time became a slave to my boss’s demands, which was enough to turn it into one of the most miserable experiences of my life.
+It was a four-month internship.
+I lasted a month.

+The hardest thing about this was that I loved the work.
+And I wanted to work hard.
+But doing something you love on a schedule you can’t control can feel the same as doing something you hate.

+There is a name for this feeling.
+Psychologists call it reactance.
+Jonah Berger, a marketing professor at the University of Pennsylvania, summed it up well:

+"People like to feel like they’re in control—in the drivers’ seat.
+When we try to get them to do something, they feel disempowered.
+Rather than feeling like they made the choice, they feel like we made it for them.
+So they say no or do something else, even when they might have originally been happy to go along"

 - "When I was young, they called me a rebel.
 When I was middle-aged, they called me eccentric.
 Now that I'm old, I'm doing the same thing I've always done and they call me senile." - George Burns